kfhermes/DustCast/README.md

    ```
     python eval_generate_nowcasts.py --config=/path/to/eval.yaml
     ```
     This will launch the generation of forecasts for evaluation purposes.
-The script saves all forecasts into netcdf files, and includes observations for the same timesteps where available to allow easy comparison to ground truth.
+The script saves all forecasts into netcdf files, and includes observations for the same timesteps where available to allow easy comparisons.

 2. Compute evaluation statistics

    To compute metrics for the previously generated evaluation forecasts, run
     ```
-    python eval_compute_stats_nowcast.py --eval_dir /path/to/evaluation/forecasts --btbg_dir /path/to/cloud-screened/background/images
+    python eval_compute_stats_nowcast.py --idir_data /path/to/evaluation/forecasts --idir_btbg /path/to/cloud-screened/background/images
     ```
    To generate baseline metrics for a persistence forecast, run
     ```
-    python eval_compute_stats_persistence --eval_dir /path/to/evaluation/data --btbg_dir /path/to/cloud-screened/background/images
+    python eval_compute_stats_persistence --idir_data /path/to/evaluation/data --idir_btbg /path/to/cloud-screened/background/images
     ```

 3. Visualise the evaluation results